John Pedersen: Gun Designer that John M. Browning Called the Greatest

 Pedersen also submitted a gun to compete in the trials for the M1903’s replacement rifle.
 Pedersen’s entry was a toggle-lock design that fired rounds in his own .276 Pedersen caliber (to learn more about that rifle, click here).
 It ultimately lost the rifle trials to a design by John Cantius Garand (to learn more about Garand, click here).

 However, Pedersen did find some success.
-During World War II, the partnership of Irwin-Pedersen produced 3,500 M1 carbines before the remainder of the contract was shifted to Saginaw.
+During World War II, the Irwin-Pedersen partnership produced 3,500 M1 carbines before the remainder of the contract was shifted to Saginaw.
 (To learn more about the M1 Carbine, click here.)

-During World War II, Pedersen was part of a firm that made M1 carbines.
+During World War II, Pedersen worked for a firm that manufactured M1 carbines.
 Image: Will Dabbs

 Working Together

-Pedersen and Browning were not always just friendly rivals; in one instance, the two men designed a shotgun together.
-Introduced in 1921, they completed the design for a 20 gauge pump-action shotgun.
+Pedersen and Browning were not always just friendly rivals; in one instance, the two men collaborated on a shotgun.
+Introduced in 1921, they completed the design for a 20-gauge pump-action shotgun.
 The success of that design led to several more very successful shotgun designs.

 The two gunsmiths who had so much in common also had a commonality to their deaths.
 Both men died of heart disease — specifically, heart failure for Browning and a heart attack for Pedersen.
-Browning died in 1926 at the age of 71; Pedersen at the age of 70 in 1951.
+Browning died in 1926 at the age of 71; Pedersen died in 1951 at the age of 70.
 The former had more than 100 arms-related patents to his name, while the latter had 69 — no slouch, to be sure.

 Conclusion